leonstel/leonstel.github.io/drafts/gmap3.md

 }
 ```

-What happens here?
+So what the hell just happened?
 Step by step

 1\.
 Some code want to listen to a state property of choice
 ```